robinweide/Strain-specific-unmapped-reads/Rat-figure (d3)/README.md

 This makes donut-charts of all available _id's.
 There is mouse-over information per donut-slice.
 Workflow for making the rat-figure: local (.csv)
 ---------
-Rat_data.csv hold all rat-field.
-A shot snippet of this csv:
+Rat_data.csv holds all rat-fields.
+A short snippet of this csv:
 ```
 Strain,Split mapped,Low quality & length,Mapped Y,Contamination,Non-reference reads,Mapped Celera,Strain-specific reads
 Da/BklArbNsi,0.013331389,27.9059000593,49.5468500965,0.272537455,4.8796506815,17.3817303188,0